Is Caffeine Bad for You?

 Caffeine can have some great benefits for your daily life and long term health – as long as it’s consumed in moderation.
 It’s important to listen to your body and understand the effects it has on you personally, adjusting your intake to find the best results for your tolerance and lifestyle.

-See also Are Artificial Sweeteners Bad for You?
+See also Is Sugar Bad for Your Skin?

 References